2023 National Blue Ribbon School

 We accept siblings of current Banneker students first.
 Secondly, we accept Cambridge students.
 Thirdly, we accept students from other towns.

-To become a two-year K student, your child would need to be 4 by March 31, 2022.
-To become a one-year K student, your child would need to be 5 by October 1, 2022.
-Therefore, a child must be 6 by October 1, 2022 to become a first grader and so on.
+To become a two-year K student, your child would need to be 4.
+To become a one-year K student, your child would need to be 5.
+Therefore, a child must be 6 to become a first grader and so on.

 Yes.
 Applications need to be submitted on an annual basis, and families seeking a charter school for their student will need to reapply each year by the stated deadline to be entered into a school’s lottery process.